jezzsantos/saastack/docs/design-principles/0180-billing-integration.md

 Billing Management Systems (like [Chargebee](https://www.chargebee.com), [Maxio](https://www.chargify.com/), or [Stripe Billing](https://www.stripe.com/billing), etc.) are 3rd parties that provide their own tools to manage concepts like customers, subscriptions, payments, plans, charges, etc. Anyone in the SaaS business can use those tools at any time to make critical changes to those customers, subscriptions, and plans.
 This capability is powerful and effective for business functions like Finance, Support, and Success functions, and these tools and experiences are very mature.

-Some BMS's also handle direct credit card payments through their own "Payment Gateway" linked to a "Merchant Account", and some provide integrations to other payment gateways (i.e. Stripe, PayPal, Shopify, etc).
+Some BMS's also handle direct credit card payments through their own "Payment Gateway" linked to a "Merchant Account", and some provide integrations to other payment gateways (i.e. Stripe, PayPal, Shopify, etc.).

-> For example, Stripe is both a "Payment Gateway" (supports "Merchant Accounts") as well as having a "Subscription Management" service (albeit a more limited one).
+> For example, Stripe is a "Payment Gateway" (supports "Merchant Accounts") as well as being a "Subscription Management" service (albeit a more limited one).
 Whereas Chargebee and Maxio are just "Subscription Management" services, and thus require further integration with a "Payment Gateway" service like Stripe.

 To use any of these 3rd party BMSs requires SaaS businesses to immediately purchase, manage, and configure them, and that may be an additional distraction/roadblock to getting the first versions of your product off of the ground in the first few months/years of development.
 Even though many provide simple plugins into products to capture credit cards, and process payments.